LafeLabs/hypercube/README.md

 ## What is the Hypercube?

-The Geometron Hypercube is a duality of two things: The set of all cubes we make from trash which are the basis of our physical technology and a geometric language based on the fundamental symmetries of the Universe.
+The Geometron Hypercube is two things: The set of all of the 4 inch cubes we make from cardboard trash which are the basis of our physical technology and a geometric language based on the fundamental symmetries of the Universe.
 We construct both of these things in order to make it easier to build Trash Magic, using the power of geometry to build things which can be easily replicated and which can build a very wide range of useful objects.
 The word "hypercube" here is used to represent generalizations of the cube into higher dimensions in a broad sense.
 We take this to mean a set containing many different cubes of many different kinds.

 ## The Cardboard Hypercube

+The cube is 4 inches on a side and can be used for:

  - pencil/rulers/pens/brushes/shapes box
  - marketing display